 After vocal warm-ups and singing, it is essential that you also cool down your voice.
 You can use the same vocal exercises you used during your warm-up, starting with the most intense and working down to the least intense.
 Simply using the humming vocal exercise will also allow your voice to cool down and relax.
 Following these tips will keep your voice strong and allow you to perform at your best.

 Vocal warm-ups are a critical part of any singer’s practice and performance routine.
-These quick and easy vocal warm-ups will refine your technique, build your vocal power and control, and help expand your vocal range.
+These quick and easy vocal exercises will refine your technique, build your vocal power and control, and help expand your vocal range.